Bruno-Mascarenhas/micrometeorology-ufba/README.md

 ## Built With

-* [PyCharm](https://www.jetbrains.com/pycharm/) - IDE used to code faster and view data easier
+* [Visual Studio Code](https://code.visualstudio.com/) - IDE used to code faster and view data easier

 ## Authors